taunsquared/graphic-novel-thesis/2018-09-10_Script-draft2.md

 An inky, blobulous cuttlefish mechapet, floating behind the Earther **GANGIE**'s head, swallows the grey capsule with a happy gurgle.
 While munching the mechapet happily explains: "I love **WHAMO!**!"

 Without the WHAMO! capsule, the Earther **GANGIE** deflates quickly, and starts to shiver; furiously: "That's not fair you **FRACKIN** robot!"
 Meanwhile, mecha-cleaners have rushed over and start sucking up Petite Orbiter's vomit.
-She looks almost ill again, watching the cleaning robots seemingly slurp up her vomit, so BIOSILICA teen tries to turn her away.
+She looks almost ill again, watching the cleaning robots seemingly slurp up her vomit, so BIOSILICA teen, their traditional religious eSyrup clothing glowing with the "data-shivers" from Iri's consumption of the WHAMO! capsules, now easily turns Rhee away.

 PA, frantic, as other Orbiters and Earther **GANGIES** continue to brawl: "Will passengers please note that physical violence will not be tolerated on this shuttle service!
 Will passengers please note that physical viole--"